 - ½ teaspoon cumin powder

-- 1 teaspoon red chilly powder
+- 1 teaspoon red chili powder

-- 1 teaspoon garam masala (optional)
+- 1 teaspoon garam masala optional

 - Add the chopped onions.
-Fry the onions till they turn soft and translucent (approximately 12-15 minutes)
+Fry the onions till they turn soft and translucent (approximately 10 minutes)

 - Serve with either chapatis or steamed rice.

 Add a teaspoon of store-bought Rajma masala - gives this dish a nice tang.

 Prepare the gravy first and then add soaked beans to it.